30+ Unique Project Topics for BCom Students: 2026 Guide

 1. Consider Your Area of Interest

-Identify the domain that excites you most, accounting, finance, marketing, economics, HR, or business strategy.
-Choosing a topic you are passionate about will keep you motivated and improve the quality of your work.
+Identify the subject area that genuinely excites you, such as accounting, finance, marketing, economics, HR, or business strategy.
+Selecting a topic you are passionate about increases motivation, encourages deeper research, and helps produce a high-quality project.

 3. Check Data Availability

-Good commerce project ideas require access to data.
-Make sure you can obtain financial reports, market research, surveys, or secondary data before finalizing your topic.
+A strong project relies on accessible data.
+Confirm you can gather relevant financial reports, market research, surveys, or secondary data before finalizing your topic.
+Projects with reliable data sources are easier to execute and produce meaningful outcomes.

 4. Balance Innovation with Manageability